-4.1.2 Country-Specific Analysis of Mitigation and Adaptation Linked Activities 4.1.2.1 Cote d'Ivoire which equals a reduction of 74,400 ha per year.
-REDD+ is also seeking to reconstitute the country's forest cover through agroforestry practices, by planting 5,000,000 hectares by 2030 (REDD+ Côte d'Ivoire, 2017).
+The Land Use, Land Use Change and Forestry (LULUCF) Sector is at the Heart of Cote d'Ivoire's National Policy on GHG emissions mitigation.
+Cote d'Ivoire has been a member of the REDD+ international organisation since 2011.
+Côte d'Ivoire aims to reduce deforestation and deterioration of listed forests, and to win back 80% of protected zones compared to 2015 levels, which equals a reduction of 74,400 ha per year.
+REDD+ is also seeking to reconstitute the country's forest cover through agroforestry practices, by planting 5,000,000 hec-tares by 2030 (REDD+ Côte d'Ivoire, 2017).
 The country also entered into a Voluntary Partnership Agreement for Forest Law Enforcement Governance and Trade (VPA-FLEGT) with the European Union in 2013, with the objective of effectively combating illegal logging and timber production and associated trading operations.
 In 2014, Ivory Coast signed up to the New York Declaration on Forests (NYDF), which aims to end deforestation by 2030.
 The objectives of the NYDF include the ambition to eliminate deforestation caused by supply chains in the agricultural industry and other economic sectors.
-During the 2014 World Climate Summit at the UN, Ivory Coast committed to transitioning towards zero-deforestation agriculture from 2017 onwards.
+During the 2014 World Climate Summit at the UN, Ivory Coast committed to transitioning towards zerodeforestation agriculture from 2017 onwards.
 This type of agriculture is more productive in terms of rural real estate, preserving parks and reserves, listed forests, and forests with special characteristics, as well as contributing to the restoration of forest cover in order to partially compensate for previous deforestation.
 It is also more resilient to the impacts of climate change, and respects the rights of local communities while also improving their sources of livelihood.